Sayulita is billed as a small, laid back, surf village. Its tourism board describes it as ‘the “crown jewel” of the Riviera Nayarit’.

 Many things that you read about this place suggest it’s an undiscovered gem that’s not yet on the tourist trail.
 Just a sleepy hippy haven which grew out of a fishing village.

-If that’s what you’re going here in search of, then the bad news is that you’ve been looking at outdated information – Sayulita has well and truly been discovered.
+If that’s what you’re going in search of, then the bad news is that you’ve been looking at outdated information.
+Sayulita has well and truly been discovered.

-The good news is that it’s still a great place to visit, so long as you’re aware of the downsides first and don’t arrive under any illusions, you’re in for a good time.
+The good news is that it’s still a great place to visit.
+So long as you’re aware of exactly what to expect beforehand and don’t arrive under any illusions, you’re in for a good time.

 The Best Things to Do in Sayulita

 Let me start by clarifying, we really enjoyed our time here and think it’s an awesome little beachtown.
 And there are so many cool things to do in Sayulita.

 Activities range from the sedentary to the sporty and everything in between.
 So whatever your interests, you’ll find loads of ways to keep yourself occupied.

 You could be chilling on the beach or browsing through the trendy boutiques one minute.
 Then heading out on adventurous boat trips partying with tequilas the next.

 Here’s our pick of the top things to do in Sayulita.